prysmaticlabs/documentation/website/docs/prysm-usage/monitoring/grafana-dashboard.md

   * Validator metrics are found at http://localhost:8081/metrics
   * Slasher metrics are found at http://localhost:8082/metrics

+If you are using a custom --monitoring-host for these processes, such as an IP address, then just change `localhost` to the custom host you are using.

 > Note: Running a slasher isn't mandatory for staking, only people that are running a slasher can find the metrics at the port 8082.
 For those that don't run a slasher, all instructions that follow remain correct.

 ## Installing Prometheus